cwcyau/aim-optimal/README.md

-# aim-optimal
+# AIM OPTIMAL

-Work Package 1 Repo for AIM OPTIMAL project
+This is a repository for Work Package 1 of NIHR-funded AIM OPTIMAL project led by University of Birmingham.